setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/components/setmy.info/index.md

 Root mono repo with GIT submodules.

-Mostly for Java and Groovy related modules (libraries).
+Mostly for Java and Groovy-related modules (libraries).

 ## Architecture